 Dysfunctional teams all failed at least 3 of these criteria.

 Cross-functional teams often fail because the organization lacks a systemic approach.
 Teams are hurt by unclear governance, by a lack of accountability, by goals that lack specificity, and by organizations’ failure to prioritize the success of cross-functional projects.

 When cross-functional teams lack guidance, they turn into a mess.
 They don’t have a clear goal in sight, and often, they don’t even know where to start.

 If you lead or are part of a cross-functional team, there are some crucial changes you can make or suggest to get the ball rolling again.

-- Make sure that the team has a common goal that is aligned with the company’s goals.
+- Make sure the team has a common goal that's aligned with the company’s goals.
 If a team isn’t seeing the big picture, they have a huge chance of failing.
 Each team member should have a lucid understanding of the objectives, and those objectives should fall in line with corporate.

 Being alert to the inherent problems of cross-functional teams can often help solve the issues.
 When you know the underlying troublemaker at hand, you can more easily target and deal with it.

 Collaboration is one of the most important forces behind a successful team.
 But we’ve all been in teams where not everyone pulls their weight.
 Some teams can seem like multiple individuals instead of one group.

 But there’s a trickier question here: Why does team collaboration matter?
 If the individuals in a team can each pull their own weight and contribute on their own, isn’t that enough?
 The answer is no.